-Component 3: Cross-Media Production
+Cross-Media Production

 Non exam assessment, 30% of qualification.
-An individual cross-media production based on two forms in response to a choice of briefs set by Eduqas, applying knowledge and understanding of the theoretical framework and digital convergence.
+An individual cross-media production based on two forms in response to a choice of briefs set by WJEC, applying knowledge and understanding of the theoretical framework and digital convergence.

 Assessments:

-Component 1: Two hours and fifteen minutes examination, 35% of A Level - Assessed at the end of Year 13

-Component 2: Two and a half hour exam - 35% of A Level - Assessed at the end of Year 13

-Component 3: Non-examined Assessment - 30% of A Level - Submitted for moderation in Year 13

-Throughout the course students will enhance their enjoyment and appreciation of the media and its role in their daily lives.
+Component 1: Two hours and fifteen minutes examination, 35% of A Level - Assessed at the end of Year 13 Component 2: Two and a half hour exam - 35% of A Level -Assessed at the end of Year 13 Component 3: Non-examined Assessment - 30% of A Level -Submitted for moderation in Year 13 Skills gained and enrichment opportunities: Throughout the course students will enhance their enjoyment and appreciation of the media and its role in their daily lives.
 They will develop critical understanding of the media through engagement with media products and concepts.
 While completing the A Level students will gain both analytical and technical skills which they will use to critically analyse the media.
 They will need to research and consider concepts, theoretical approaches and discourse.
 In addition, they will need to apply this knowledge and understanding to their exam answers and through creative application of the production processes, technologies and relevant contexts.

-The media studies A Level also allows students to gain transferable skills required by many industries or higher education courses.
+The Media Studies A Level also allows students to gain transferable skills required by many industries or higher education courses.
 Students learn and gain skills in analytical writing, academic research methods, project management, time management and working both as a team or autonomously.

 Progression/career opportunities

 Completing a course in media studies provides a suitable foundation for the study of media studies, or a related area, through a range of higher education degree courses.
 Alternatively direct entry into employment in areas such as: business engagement, journalism, marketing, film and television, and advertising.
 In addition, the course provides coherent, satisfying and worthwhile study for students who simply have an interest in the world of media.

+Further information:

-Ms A Bains - Head of Media/Head of Sixth Form Amrita.Bains@Walthamstow-Academy.Org
+Ms A Bains - Assistant Principal

-Physical Education A Level
+A Level Physical Education

+Exam Board: AQA

 Entry Requirements: GCSE Grade 6 in PE

+Units Studied in Year 12

 Section A: Anatomy and Physiology

 Section B: Skill Acquisition Section C: Sport and Society

 Practical Performance

+Units Studied in Year 13

 Section A: Physiology and Biomechanics

 Section B: Sport Psychology

 Section C: Sport, Society and Technology

 Practical Performance

+Assessments
-Paper 1 - Factors Affecting Participation, 35% of grade,

-2 hour exam.
+Paper 1 - Factors Affecting Participation, 35% of grade, 2 hour exam.
 Section A: Anatomy and Physiology; Section B: Skill Acquisition; Section C: Sport and Society

 Paper 2 - Factors Affecting Optimal Performance, 35% of grade, 2 hour exam.
 Section A: Physiology and Biomechanics; Section B: Sport Psychology; Section C: Sport, Society and Technology

 Practical Performance - 30% of grade

-- Assessed as a performer or coach in a full sided version of one activity - Written analysis of performance
+- Assessed as a performer or coach in a full sided version of one activity

+- Written analysis of performance

+Skills gained and enrichment opportunities:

 Students will gain a broader knowledge of sport and exercise as well as the factors affecting both.
 This is the perfect step up from GCSE PE and BTEC Sport to stretch and expand awareness of every day sporting issues

+Progression/career opportunities:

 This course will enable students to progress to higher education courses at university as well as jobs in a range of areas including sport science, sport psychology, physiotherapy, sports journalism, sports analysis amongst others.
+Further information: